ahupowerdns/simplesocket/socket-api.md

 # The sockets API
 I trawled the web and asked twitter for a brief introduction on how network sockets actually work in POSIX.
 I know of very long and thorough explanations ([Stevens](https://www.amazon.com/W.-Richard-Stevens/e/B000AP9GV4)), medium length explanations ([Beej](http://beej.us/guide/bgnet/)), but no "tl;dr"-grade page.
 Here goes.

+The goal is to provide a quick intro to sufficient parts of the socket API that can write competent and robust TCP or UDP client or server programs in any language that offers access to this API.

 NOTE: This document is a companion to an [easy to use set of C++ helpers](https://github.com/ahupowerdns/simplesocket) that give you the exact socket API, but with less typing.

 The following assumes you know what IP addresses & ports are, and roughly the difference between UDP and TCP.

 However, even if you know the basics of the protocols, it turns out the API to the network is not obvious and full of traps.
-As an example, you can ask your operating system to transmit 1000KB of data over TCP/IP, and almost always, it will do that.
-However, a few percent of the time it only transmits 900KB.
+As an example, you can ask your operating system to transmit 100KB of data over TCP/IP, and almost always, it will do that.
+However, a few percent of the time it only transmits 90KB.
 And if you did not check for that, your application is now subtly broken.
-Oh, and there is no flag that protects you against this.

 If this is the kind of thing you need to know about, read on.